minio/minio/README.md

 ## Important things to remember during MinIO upgrades

+- Container environments are advised to update the container images instead of updating binaries inside the container.
+- `mc admin update` is disabled in kubernetes/container environments, container environments provide their own mechanisms to rollout of updates.
 - `mc admin update` will only work if the user running MinIO has write access to the parent directory where the binary is located, for example if the current binary is at `/usr/local/bin/minio`, you would need write access to `/usr/local/bin`.
 - `mc admin update` updates and restarts all servers simultaneously, applications would retry and continue their respective operations upon upgrade.
-- `mc admin update` is disabled in kubernetes/container environments, container environments provide their own mechanisms to rollout of updates.
-- In the case of federated setups `mc admin update` should be run against each cluster individually.
-Avoid updating `mc` to any new releases until all clusters have been successfully updated.
 - If using `kes` as KMS with MinIO, just replace the binary and restart `kes` more information about `kes` can be found [here](https://github.com/minio/kes/wiki)
-- If using Vault as KMS with MinIO, ensure you have followed the Vault upgrade procedure outlined here: https://www.vaultproject.io/docs/upgrading/index.html
-- If using etcd with MinIO for the federation, ensure you have followed the etcd upgrade procedure outlined here: https://github.com/etcd-io/etcd/blob/master/Documentation/upgrades/upgrading-etcd.md

 # Explore Further
 - [MinIO Erasure Code QuickStart Guide](https://docs.min.io/docs/minio-erasure-code-quickstart-guide)